johans-work/paid-source/README.md

 Owners can do anything except misrepresent origin, identity, or authorship of their copy.

-Copies may be freely redistributed, but ownership is non-transferable can only be sold by the author.
+Copies may be freely redistributed, but ownership is non-transferable and can only be sold by the author.

 If you are claiming the purchase as a business expense, you are a business.